 Gender disparity still exists in India.
-Being born as women in the Indian society one has to face gender discrimination at all levels.
-At the household level – females are confined to the bounds of their household chores, raising children and looking after families, irrespective of her education degrees or her job profile.
+Being born as women in Indian society, one has to face gender discrimination at all levels.
+At the household level, females are confined to their household chores, raising children and looking after families, irrespective of their education degrees or job profile.
 At her workplace: women have limited access to job opportunities and are paid less for the same work.

-Education and learning opportunities: gender-wise literacy rates in India showcase the wide gap that exists between men and women.
+Education and learning opportunities: gender-wise literacy rates in India showcase the wide gap between men and women.
 As per 2011 census data, effective literacy rates (age 7 and above) were 82.14% for men and 65.46% for women.
-The main reason behind parents unwilling to spend on girl’s education is the mindset that educating women is of no value as in the future they will only serve their husbands and the in- laws.
+Parents are unwilling to spend on girls’ education because educating women is of no value as they will only serve their husbands and the in-laws in the future.

-The Indian constitution provides equal rights and privileges for both men and women but still majority of women across India doesn’t enjoy these rights and opportunities guaranteed to them.
+The Indian constitution provides equal rights and privileges for both men and women, but most women across India don’t enjoy these rights and opportunities guaranteed to them.
 This is because of a number of reasons.

-Poverty – This is the root cause of gender discrimination in the patriarchal Indian society as the economic dependence on the male counterpart is itself a cause of gender disparity.
-A total of 30 percent people live below the poverty line and out of this 70 percent are women.
+Poverty is one of the causes of gender inequality in India.
+It is the root cause of gender discrimination in the patriarchal Indian society, as the economic dependence on the male counterpart is itself a cause of gender disparity.
+A total of 30% of people live below the poverty line, and out of this 70% are women.

-Illiteracy – Gender discrimination In India had led to educational backwardness for girls.
-It’s a sad reality that despite educational reforms in the country girls in India are still denied a chance at learning.
-The mindset needs to be changed and people need to understand the benefits of educating girls.
-An educated, well-read woman ensures that other members especially the children of the house get quality education.
+Gender discrimination In India had led to educational backwardness for girls.
+It’s a sad reality that despite educational reforms in the country, girls in India are still denied a chance at learning.
+The mindset needs to be changed, and people need to understand the benefits of educating girls.
+An educated, well-read woman ensures that other members, especially the children of the house, get a quality education.

-Gender based discrimination across India can only be checked when girls are not denied their chance to learn and grow in life.
-Girls like boys should get a great start in life in terms of education opportunities.
-This will help them attain economic independence and will also help them to be rightly equipped to make a contribution towards their upliftment as well as that of the society they are part of.
+Gender-based discrimination across India can only be checked when girls are not denied their chance to learn and grow in life.
+Girls like boys should get a great start in life in terms of educational opportunities.
+This will help them attain economic independence and help them be rightly equipped to contribute towards their upliftment and that of the society they are part of.

-NGOs like Save the Children are doing what it takes to uplift the status of the girl child in the society through a number of programmes across India.
+NGOs like Save the Children are doing what it takes to uplift the status of the girl child in society through several programmes across India.
 If you care to bring hope in the lives of thousands of girls in India by ensuring the right environment and opportunities for them, then support an NGO like Save the Children.

 Join us in making a lasting impact!